Terminating an Injured Employee on Workers Compensation in NSW – is it Legal?

 Find out how much you can claim.Get started

-If you’ve been terminated or made redundant purely because you were unfit for work due to your work injuries, you may be able to apply for reinstatement when you’re fit again.
+If you were terminated purely because you were unfit for work due to your work injuries, you may be able to apply for reinstatement when you’re fit again.

-- The first step is to ask your employer for reinstatement to a position that is no less advantageous that the one you held before becoming unfit because of your injury.
+- The first step is to ask your employer for reinstatement to a position equivalent to the one you held before you were injured.

-Where can you get legal advice if you’ve been terminated whilst on workers compensation/WorkCover?
+Where can you get legal advice if you’ve been terminated while on workers compensation in NSW?

 Do I have a case?